 One of the great things about the Makers' Workshop is that there are a number of volunteers who spent much, if not all their working lives in the paper industry in Burnie.
 Feel free to ask for information when you visit us.
 Alternatively, visitors who visit the Makers' Workshop and Visitor Information Centre should take the time to watch the projected images in the atrium of the building. to get a feel for the industry in the period from 1938 through to the late 1960’s.

 In the near future Mr Alan Jamieson will be releasing a book that traces the history of the papermill in Burnie with emphasis on Gerald Mussen whose vision it was in the late 1920's to establish a paper making industry in Burnie.
-I look forward to the launch and signing of his work.
+I

 A city of innovators.